-On today’s date in 2015, iconic human rights activist Nelson Mandela was commemorated on a Permanent stamp issued by Canada Post in a ceremony with the Nelson Mandela Foundation.
+On today’s date in 2015, Canada Post commemorated human rights activist Nelson Mandela on a new stamp unveiled during a ceremony with the Nelson Mandela Foundation.

-“Our stamp program seeks to tell the stories of people who have had a powerful effect on our society, and Nelson Mandela’s story is among the most powerful.
-Canada Post is truly privileged to celebrate his life, his legacy and his struggle that inspired generations to fight for what is right,” said Deepak Chopra, president and CEO of Canada Post.
+“Our stamp program seeks to tell the stories of people who have had a powerful effect on our society, and Nelson Mandela’s story is among the most powerful,” said Deepak Chopra, then president and CEO of Canada Post.

 27 YEARS IN PRISON